zyeeda/install-opencv/README.md

 * Missing VideoWriter (I fixed this by patching gen_java.py)
 * Constants are missing (These can by patched as well in the install script)
 * There's no imshow equivalent, so check out [CaptureUI](https://github.com/sgjava/install-opencv/blob/master/opencv-java/src/com/codeferm/opencv/CaptureUI.java)
+* Make sure you call Mat.release followed by Mat.delete() to free native memory

 ![CaptureUI Java](images/captureui-java.png)